tonipohl/M365DevBootcamp-Vienna/README.md

 Thomy Gölles, [@thomyg](https://twitter.com/thomyg)

-- Resources will follow asap...!
+- Install the Teams "App Studio" app.
+- more to come...

 Thanks for your interest.
-We hope the Microsoft 365 Developer Bootcamp was valuable.
+Follow the speakers in their GitHub repository and on Twitter for the latest news.
 Happy developing!